 - It is advisable to apply them to dry hair.

 - Avoid using products on the scalp as some of these may stain the scalp.

 - While applying a spray, avoid using too much spray at a time.
 Sprays take time to dry and may show the actual colour after drying.

 - Temporary root touch-up products are available in different colours and shades.
 Most products have a shade card or a colour guide for what hair colours the shade works with.
 Pick the correct shade to match your current colour.

 - One shade darker than your hair colour works well.

 - Always read the usage instructions properly before applying the product.

-- Though it’s a temporary color still it’s suggested to use gloves and cover your shoulders and neck with a towel to be safe from staining.
+- Though it’s a temporary colour, still it’s suggested to use gloves and cover your shoulders and neck with a towel to be safe from staining.

-- Always keep a wet cloth or wipes to wipe off extra color.
+- Always keep a wet cloth or wipes to wipe off extra colour.

 If you find this post helpful please share!!
 Thank You!

 “This page contains affiliate links.
 If you click one of the product links, I’ll receive a commission.
 No additional charges for you!”